Google Sync End of Life

 Additionally, three other legacy syncing services are also reaching their end of life, and will no longer be supported by Google for any users: Google Calendar Sync, Google Sync for Nokia S60, and SyncML.
 See below for more details.

-- Google Calendar Sync: The Google Calendar Sync download link will be removed on December 14, 2012.
-Existing users can continue to use it to sync with Microsoft Outlook Calendar, but it will no longer be supported by Google as of December 14, 2012.
-Google Apps for Business, Education, and Government customers can still use Google Apps Sync for Microsoft Outlook®.
+- Google Calendar Sync: The Google Calendar Sync application is no longer supported.
+Google Apps for Work, Education, and Government customers can still use Google Apps Sync for Microsoft Outlook®.

 - Google Sync for Nokia S60: Google Sync for Nokia S60 will no longer be supported by Google on January 30, 2013.
 If you have an older Nokia device, check to see if you are syncing with Google via Mail for Exchange on your device.
 If so, we recommend you consult Nokia’s Support Site for how to sync with Google on your device.